apache/incubator-devlake-website/docs/Metrics/RequirementGranularity.md

 ## How is it calculated?
-This metric is calculated by counting the number of completed issues in type "REQUIREMENT".
+The average story points of issues in type "REQUIREMENT" in the given data range.

 <b>Data Sources Required</b>